alina1021/facial_expression_transfer/README.md

 This is a pix2pix demo that learns from facial landmarks and translates this into a face.
 A webcam-enabled application is also provided that translates your face to the trained face in real-time.

 This project comes in three repositories.
-This repository, for general purpose scripts and documentation, and a forked version of the [face2face](https://github.com/datitran/face2face-demo) and [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow)  repositories.
+This repository, for general purpose scripts and documentation, and a forked version of the [face2face](https://github.com/datitran/face2face-demo) and [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow)  repositories added as submodules.

 ## Getting Started